paltrock/paltrock.github.io/_teaching/Tumor-heterogeneity.md

 To understand tumor heterogeneity, we need to understand cancer evolution
 ======

-- Cancer arises in the process of somatic evolution, that is, through spontaneous diversification and selection in cell populations of the human body
+- Cancer arises in the process of somatic evolution, that is, through spontaneous diversification and selection in cell populations of the human body.

-- Cancer also may inherit some of the tissue's levels of differentiation, e.g., in the form of cancer stem cells (CSCs)

-- CSCs are uniquely capable of recapitulating a tumor and give rise to multiple lineages that result in tumor heterogeneity
+- A reiteraive process of expansion, diversificaiton, selection can take place.

 - By the process of clonal evolution, tumors harvest heterogeneity, depending on the mode of selection (e.g., neutral evolution, clonal interference, punctuated equilibrium, spatially isolated selection events).
 See this [review](https://doi.org/10.1002/path.4757)